 The guidelines are based on standards developed by the World Wide Web Consortium (W3C), a global community that develops open standards for the web.
 WCAG is an international standard, approved as ” Web Content Accessibility Guidelines 2.0 ” and published by W3C in 2008; its main objective is to ensure that people with disabilities have access to the same information and services as others.

-WCAG provides a set of guidelines, each level addressing specific groups of people with different types of needs for web content accessibility.
-The guidelines are not legislation or strict rules; they are just recommendations that you can choose to follow or ignore depending on your site’s individual goals.
+WCAG provides a set of guidelines, each addressing specific groups of people with different needs for web content accessibility.
+The guidelines are not legislation or strict rules; they are just recommendations you can choose to follow or ignore depending on your site’s goals.
 Rather than burden you with a tremendous list of requirements, the WCAG guidelines are organized into 12 recommendations.
-As you implement each recommendation, your site will be more accessible to people who share that particular disability or need.
+As you implement each recommendation, your site will be more accessible to people with that particular disability or need.

 The UK government has also developed its own set of criteria for web accessibility, called the Digital Accessibility Good Practice Checklist, and they’ve also offered a tax incentive for companies to pass accessibility testing.